RBC fixed-rate mortgages

 Using RBC's Homeline Plan, you're also able to diversity your mortgage interest rate into both a variable rate and a fixed rate.
 In other words, you'll be able to separate your mortgage into a fixed rate portion and a variable rate portion.
 The variable rate portion is helping you to take advantage of low-interest rates, and the fixed-rate portion is protecting you from interest rate hikes.

 For example, you could choose to have 25% of your mortgage using a 5-year fixed rate and the other 75% of your mortgage using a 5-year variable rate.
 The exact percentage split between a fixed rate and variable rate is up to you.

 By getting pre-approved for an RBC mortgage, you'll know exactly how much you can borrow and at what interest rate.
 Once you get pre-approved for a mortgage, your mortgage terms and interest rate will be honoured for 120 days.

 You can complete an online pre-approval application and have an RBC mortgage specialist contact you within 24 hours.
 You can also contact your local RBC Royal Bank branch to make an appointment to meet with a mortgage specialist to go over the mortgage pre-approval process.

 You can get pre-approved for an RBC mortgage and get help with the mortgage process from one of the 1,500 RBC Mortgage Specialists across Canada.
 Using RBC's Mortgage Specialist locator, you can find and meet with a mortgage specialist at your convenience.

 Renew your RBC mortgage

 RBC makes it easy to renew an existing mortgage with them.
 You can start the renewal process up to 120 days before the end of your mortgage term.
 RBC also protects your renewed interest rate from unexpected increases during the renewal period.
-You'll automatically receive the lower rate should interest rates increase in the proceeding 30 days before your new term starts.
+You will automatically receive the lower rate should interest rates increase in the proceeding 30 days before your new term starts.